 PPI purchased a 15,642 sq.m. property in Calamba, Laguna.
 Down payment was made in November 2021.
 Full payment in January 2022.
-This property will be developed into an additional phase of PPI's Makiling Hills subdivision.
+This property is being developed and to be named Makiling Hills Phase 2, which will be an expansion of PPI's Makiling Hills subdivision.